 Requirements for Distinction in the Major in Accounting

-Students participating in the University Honors Program, and students with a 3.85 cumulative GPA or higher upon reaching 90 hours completed, are invited to create a portfolio of in-depth business experiences to earn Distinction.
+Upon reaching 90 credit hours completed, students with a 3.50 cumulative GPA or higher, and a 3.85 Daniels GPA or higher, are invited to either create a portfolio of in-depth business experiences or to write a thesis to earn Distinction.
 See Daniels Undergraduate Programs or faculty in the department for more information.

 This course plan is a sample schedule.
 Individual course plans will vary based on incoming transfer credit, admission path to Daniels, prerequisites, availability of courses, minors, and other scheduling factors.
 Please meet with your Daniels academic advisor to develop an individual graduation plan for your specific needs.

 |Scientific Inquiry: The Natural and Physical World||4||Scientific Inquiry: The Natural and Physical World||4||BUS 2099||0|

 |INTZ 25013||1-2||Scientific Inquiry: The Natural and Physical World||4|